2010 Corvette Racing Season

 Antonio Garcia (Sebring, Le Mans and Petit Le Mans)

-Antonio Garcia made his Corvette Racing debut in 2009 as the third driver for the three endurances races the team entered that season.
+Garcia rejoined Corvette Racing for his second season as the third driver in the #3 car.
+He made his Corvette Racing debut in 2009 as the third driver for the three endurances races the team entered that season.
 Garcia immediately impressed by helping the team take the class victory at the 12 Hours of Sebring and the 24 Hours of Le Mans.

 Garcia is regarded as one of the best GT drivers in the world.
 He has claimed multiple victories at the biggest endurance races in world such as Le Mans, Sebring and Daytona.
 Garcia won back-to-back IMSA titles in 2017 and 2018 and has never finished lower than third in points dating back to his first full season with Corvette Racing in 2012.